Low-Altitude ISAC with Rotatable Active and Passive Arrays: Proposed Algorithm

 \subsubsection{Overall algorithm and complexity analysis for subproblem 1}

 The overall low-complexity algorithm for solving (P2) is summarized in Algorithm 1.
 Each inner iteration performs one EVD of an $M{\times}M$ Hermitian matrix at cost $\mathcal{O}(M^3)$ and a scalar bisection whose per-step cost is $\mathcal{O}(M(K+M))$ to calculate $\|\boldsymbol W(\nu)\|_{F}^{2}$; the number of bisection steps grows only logarithmically with precision.
-The MM construction provides a tight lower bound of the penalized objective; therefore, the penalized objective in (P2) is non-decreasing over $\boldsymbol W$-updates.
+The MM construction provides a tight lower bound of the objective in (P2), which is non-decreasing over $\boldsymbol W$-updates.
 Under the power ball, the sequence $\{\boldsymbol W^{(t)}\}$ admits limit points that satisfy the first-order stationarity conditions of the surrogate built from MM and QT.